JackGraymer/cv-project-TOP/README.md

 ---

 #### This project aims to use the basics concepts of react to create a form that will display a CV like result.
-Using react class components only.
+Using react function components and hooks only.

 <h3><a href="#assignment" class="anchor-link">Assignment</a></h3>